 A Leader in Every Sense

-Gibson Dunn is a full-service international law firm that advises on some of the most significant transactions and complex litigation around the world.
-Consistently achieving top rankings in industry surveys and major publications, we are distinctively positioned in today’s global marketplace with more than 1,200 lawyers and 18 offices.
-Evenly split between U.S. and non-U.S., our locations are in major cities throughout the United States, Europe, the Middle East, Asia and South America.
+Gibson Dunn is a full-service international law firm that advises on some of the most complex and significant matters around the world.
+Consistently achieving top rankings in industry surveys and major publications, we are distinctively positioned in today’s global marketplace with more than 1,250 lawyers and 20 offices.
+Our locations are in major cities throughout the United States, Europe, the Middle East, Asia and South America.
 Law360 named Gibson Dunn to its 2016 Global 20, a list featuring “the 20 law firms that have the biggest global presence and handled the largest, most groundbreaking international and cross-border matters over the past year.”
 The Lawyer named Gibson Dunn the 2016 winner in the International Law Firm of the Year category at its annual awards.

 We are known for excellence in the practice of law and are committed to providing the very highest level of legal services.
 We hire the best and the brightest and provide the mentoring and opportunities our associates need to succeed.
 We offer customized teams of lawyers and unparalleled, innovative thinking for clients with the most challenging needs.
 We aspire to handle all matters as partners with, and not merely as service providers to, our clients.